IBM-AI-Hardware-Center/AiMOS/docs/_sources/aimos-conda.rst.txt

   wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-ppc64le.sh

+For more information see https://secure.cci.rpi.edu/wiki/software/Conda/

-Install the miniconda environment to the scratch directory.
+This is an example for install the ppc64le miniconda environment to the scratch directory.

 .. code:: bash